osisoft/OSIsoft-Adapter-DNP3-Docs/V1/PI Adapter for DNP3 overview/PI Adapter for DNP3 supported features.md

 ## Supported DNP point types

-You may configure PI Adapter for DNP3 to read data from each of the following point types as defined in the DNP3 specification.
+You can configure PI Adapter for DNP3 to read data from each of the following point types as defined in the DNP3 specification.
 The conformance level defined for a request of each of these points is also listed.
 Responses may be considered a different conformance level.
 Refer to the DNP3 specification for more details.

 **Note:** Do not configure the adapter to request data for point types that are unsupported by your outstation.